crf199274/mcu/esp32/libraries/ESP_MultiResetDetector/README.md

 ### DONE

 1. Multi Reset Detector for ESP32 (EEPROM, SPIFFS and LittleFS) and ESP8266 (RTC, EEPROM, SPIFFS and LittleFS).
+2. Add support to `ESP32_C3`, `ESP32_S2`
+3. Add support to `ESP32_S3` using ESP32 core v2.0.2+
+4. Add waitingForMRD() function to signal in MRD wating period.
+6. Fix ESP32 chipID for example`ConfigOnMultiReset`
+7. Remove dependency on `LittleFS_esp32` library to prevent PIO error when using new ESP32 core v1.0.6+

 ---
 ---